 We recognize that everyone has a different life outside of work, and that life can change.
-We have five remote engineers and a second office in New York, so we strive to honor flexibility for different time zones, working styles, and individual commitments.
+We have multiple distributed engineers as well two offices, so we strive to honor flexibility for different time zones, working styles, and individual commitments.

 Employees are free to step out for appointments when needed, and it’s common for folks to take breaks during the day or opt to WFH.
 For instance, sometimes Loek, KSuh, and JT go running to Alcatraz in the middle of the work day.
 Parents like Stache often WFH to care for their babies, and it’s perfectly fine if you want to take Pokemon Go raid breaks throughout the day with Jaime.

 In the spirit of being an international company, Nova encourages employees to take vacation with our Nova anniversary gift.
 On your Nova anniversary, you get a roundtrip ticket to anywhere in the world!
 People have used their anniversary flights to visit the Maldives, Thailand, and Greece, just to name a few destinations.

 In terms of personal development, Nova invests in professional events, tools, and resources and provides access to an extensive network you can tap into, including Y Combinator and First Round.
 You can leverage our network by having matcha 1:1s with peers and mentors, or joining community events, where we've met many new friends, accelerated our professional growth, and discussed hot topics.

 New and expecting parents can expect to receive 16 weeks of paid parental leave.
 You can see a full list of our benefits here.

 Inclusion is one of our OKRs in 2019 because we truly want to build a team where everyone can be their best selves.